jrourke48/Mecha-01-Romi-Term-Project/README.md

 - `Psat`: Mean sensor reading from the line sensor array.
 - `Run`: Flag determining whether Romi is active or idle.
 - `Mode`: Determines the current drive mode (1 = line following, 2 = pivot, 3 = straight-line driving).

-## Task Descriptions
+- `bmp`: Flag determining if any bump sensors are currently triggered.

-### Navigation Task
+## Navigation Task

-The `nav` task is responsible for determining Romi’s path through the maze.
-It continuously updates the robot's desired heading based on its current position, the next target point, and the drive mode.
-The task ensures Romi follows the correct path using feedback from the IMU, encoders, and line sensors.
-It transitions between states such as line following, pivoting, and straight-line driving based on the current mode and environmental conditions.
+The `navtask` determines Romi’s path through the maze using feedback from the IMU, encoders, bump sensors, and line sensors.
+It follows a series of sequential states, each representing a checkpoint on the grid.
+The navigation system is built around two primary classes.
+The `Grid` class defines the track’s boundaries and checkpoints, utilizing a nested `Point` class.
+The `Nav` class manages movement and tracking, featuring a nested `Line` class for calculating distances and headings between points.

+Key methods in `navtask` include `update_yaw()`, which determines Romi’s heading relative to its starting position; `update_all()`, which tracks the average encoder position change to measure movement; `check_target()`, which verifies if Romi has reached its designated checkpoint; and `new_target()`, which updates Romi’s next target upon reaching the current one.

-## User Task
+### User Task

-The user task handles user inputs and settings, allowing users to calibrate the line sensors, set the motor effort, and start or stop Romi.
-It processes commands sent via Bluetooth and consists of four states.
-First, it waits for the user to press Enter to calibrate the black background (calibrateb flag).
-The second state is similar but calibrates the white background.
-Once calibration is complete, the third state prompts the user to enter a base motor effort, setting Run to 1 and updating V with the user’s input.
-Finally, the fourth state checks if Run has been set back to 0 by the navtask, signifying that Romi has completed the maze.
-When this happens, the usertask returns to the third state, ready for new input.
+The `usertask` manages user input, allowing calibration, effort setting, and start/stop commands via Bluetooth.
+It consists of four states: calibrating black, calibrating white, setting motor effort, and waiting for task completion.

-## Sensor Task
+### Sensor Task

-The sensor task collects and processes data from the line and bump sensors, updating shared variables such as Centroid (line position), Psat (mean sensor reading), and bmp (bump sensor trigger flag).
-This task operates in three states.
-The first two states handle calibration of the line sensor array for black and white backgrounds, respectively.
-Once Run is set to 1, the task enters the third state, where it continuously updates Centroid, Psat, and bmp with real-time sensor readings.
-This ensures accurate tracking of Romi’s position on the track and detects any obstacles it may encounter.
+The `sensortask` continuously updates shared variables for the line and bump sensors.
+It has three states: calibration for black and white backgrounds and real-time sensor monitoring when `Run` is activated.

-## Motor Task
+### Motor Task

-The motor task directly controls the speed and direction of Romi’s motors.
-It operates in two states: wait and run.
-In the wait state, the motors remain idle until Romi begins running.
-Once in the run state, the task adjusts the motor efforts (L_eff and R_eff) using a PID loop that ensures smooth and stable movement.
-The motor task receives the desired motor efforts from the controller task and compares them with the actual motor velocities measured by the encoders.
-It then applies PID control to correct any discrepancies, allowing Romi to follow lines accurately, execute precise pivots, and maintain a straight trajectory when needed.
+The `motortask` controls Romi’s motors with a PID loop, ensuring accurate movement and smooth transitions.
+It has two states: idle and active, adjusting motor efforts based on encoder feedback.

-## Controller Task
+### Controller Task

-The controller task is responsible for closed-loop control of Romi’s movement.
-It uses a cascaded PID control system where the outer loop adjusts the chassis movement based on yaw, yaw rate, and centroid position, while the inner loop fine-tunes motor speeds by comparing the desired efforts with real-time encoder readings.
-This task operates in four states.
-The first state waits for Run to be set to 1.
-The other three states correspond to different drive modes: line following, pivoting, and straight driving.
-In line-following mode, the error is determined as Centroid - 7, where 7 represents the center of the line sensor array, and adjustments are made to keep Romi on track.
-In pivot mode, the error (e) is based on the difference between the desired heading from navtask and the actual heading from the IMU, allowing Romi to turn accurately.
-In straight-driving mode, the yaw rate is used as the error, ensuring Romi maintains a straight path without unintended deviations.
+The `controllertask` implements cascaded PID control for chassis movement.
+It operates in four states: idle, line following, pivot, and straight-driving.
+Each mode adjusts Romi’s movement based on sensor feedback to maintain accurate navigation.

 ## Conclusion

-The Mecha-01 Romi Term Project was a culmination of multiple engineering principles and hands-on development.
-By systematically designing the software and hardware, implementing robust control strategies, and fine-tuning our approach, we successfully created an autonomous Romi capable of navigating the maze efficiently.
-This project not only reinforced our understanding of embedded systems and robotics but also provided valuable experience in integrating sensors, real-time task scheduling, and control algorithms.
+The Mecha-01 Romi Term Project integrated multiple engineering and computer science disciplines, including dynamics, embedded systems, and control theory.
+As well as strengthening our skills in the mechanical side of the project like mounting all the sensors properly within the space constraints Romi poses.
+Through hard work and endless hours spent on hardware and software development, we successfully created an autonomous Romi capable of navigating as quickly and efficiently as possible.
+This project reinforced our understanding of robotics and provided valuable experience in time management, project planning, software and sensor integration, task scheduling, and control as well as countless other things.
+Future enhancements for Romi could focus on improving obstacle avoidance especially in the 80-20, fine-tuning the PID controller, and optimizing Romi’s navigation speed for different portions of the track instead of using a base speed for the entire course.